Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 </div>

 Acid drips and bubbles as it reveals weaknesses of all sorts.
 Select a creature or object within range.
-When you use this spell against a creature, make an Expose attack against them with advantage.
+When you use this spell against a creature, all creatures within that creature's zone of control may make an attack of opportunity against them.
 When you use this spell against an object, you have advantage on the next skill check made in the next ten minutes to break or destroy it.

 If you are level 10 or higher, you can slowly eat away at nonliving material that is not being held or worn by any creature, causing it to sizzle into dust.
 It takes five casts of this spell to obliterate a single one-tile cube of solid material.